Obtain an Uncontested Divorce in Alberta

 - Out of Province Discontinuance ($95-only consent of client is required, $125-consent of spouse is required and spouse prepared to cooperate) + disb (such as Notarization)

 - Notice to Disclose/Notice of Motion (your spouse refuses to disclose financial information): $75 (to file) + $250 (if your spouse refuses to respond to the Notice by providing financial information and we have to send you to Court to get an order imputing his income) + service if this document has to be served separate from the Statement of Claim for Divorce (ALSO court disbursement fee of $50 extra)

 - Rejections due to procedural error (such as typing error or situation where Judge seeks clarification that does not require amendments): No Charge

-- Rejections due other reason (such as when the Judge refuses to grant a request to deviate from the child support guidelines): $125 to $350 depending on whether we have to amend and reserve or the Defendant agrees to consent to amendments, provided the parties can reach and agreement.
+- Rejections due other reason (such as when the Judge refuses to grant a request to deviate from the child support guidelines): $125 to $350 depending on whether we have to amend and reserve or the Defendant agrees to consent to amendments, provided the parties can reach an agreement.